Gym bros

 The key change that I have made is to assign health the number 1 priority in the auxiliary bucket.
 This ensures that I deliberately schedule my workouts.
 All other engagements revolve around it.

 I removed all the possible causes of friction in the process.
 I didn’t renew my Cult.fit subscription.
-I now go the gym in my society or in hotels when I am travelling.
+I now go to the gym in my society or in hotels when I am travelling.
 It is much easier to do this than sorting timing and conveyance for the Cult visit.

 I also started tracking my workouts extensively.
 I set a simple adherence goal of spending 30 minutes in the gym.
 I feel that most people get this wrong.
 They set arduous goals and start spending an hour or more in the gym when starting this practice.
 It becomes unsustainable and they lose steam.
 I discovered that downstream metrics like calories burned and weights lifted are a natural consequence of consistency.
 If you solve for consistency, the growth will automatically take care of itself.